 Each act of worship follows the four fold action of Gathering, hearing God’s Word, Responding to the Word and being sent forward with a Mission based on the worship we have participated in.

-Our Collective Worship uses a wide variety of resources and styles and our chaplain supports the development of differing styles of worship throughout the school.
+Our Collective Worship uses a wide variety of resources and styles.
 Our worship takes many different forms and we gather in a variety of groupings:

 Some of the different things we have learnt about are :-

 - New beginnings

 On a Tuesday, the focus is responding to the Word in song and looking outwards at the wider world and at what we can do to make it better.